jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - Put the Jinja2 template of the corresponding configuration file, with the suffix of `.pyconf.j2`, `<module_name>.pyconf.j2` in `roles/gmond/templates/conf.d/`.
 - Add the module's name `<module_name>` to the list variable `gmond_python_modules` in `group_vars/all.yaml`.
 - Run `ansible-playbook -i path_to_your_erikube-like_inventory_file -e "act=cluster_update" site.yaml` for a single erikube cluster, or `ansible-playbook -i inventory/ -e "act=cluster_update" site.yaml` for multiple target clusters.

+## Add New Nagios Checking Services Against Ganglia Metrics
+This project supports updating the nagios checking services against ganglia metrics multiple times.
+And with cluster only operations, e.g. `cluster_install`, `cluster_update`, `cluster_uninstall` and `cluster_delete`, there will be no impact on the old services set up for the non-target clusters.

+To do this, simply append a complex element to a list variable named `nagios_check_ganglia_metrics` at `group_vars/ganglia-nagios-server.yaml` file.
+For example:

+    nagios_check_ganglia_metrics:
+    - name: new_checking_metric
+      oper: more
+      warn_val: 5
+      crit_val: 7
+      cluster_role: master
+      cluster_type:
+      - kubespray
+      - erikube

+The meanings of members in the element are:

+- **name**: Name of the target metric observed in ganglia.
+The name of the corresponding checking service in nagios will be `<cluster_name>-check-ganglia-<metric_name>`.
+If the pointed metric is missing in ganglia, the nagios checking service will return an `unkown` status.
+- **oper**: Operator for the service to decide triggering alerts on the metric.
+Current implementations support `more` and `less`.
+- **warn_val**: Threshold value for triggering warning alerts on the metric.
+For `oper` equals `more`/`less`, a warning alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
+- **crit_val**: Threshold value for triggering critical alerts on the metric.
+For `oper` equals `more`/`less`, a critical alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
+- **cluster_role**: If this is set, the metric will only be checked on the hosts with the right cluster role, otherwise, the metric will be checked on all the hosts.
+Only `master` is meaningful for current implementations.
+- **cluster_type**: If this is set, the metric will only be checked on the clusters with a cluster type containing in this list variable, otherwise, the metric will be checked on all types of cluster.

+To cancel a checking on a metric, just remove the related element from the `nagios_check_ganglia_metrics` variable.

+After updating the `nagios_check_ganglia_metrics` variable, run the playbook with `act=cluster_install` or `act=cluster_update` if only to apply the updated checking service list on the target clusters, while leave the services unchanged on the non-target clusters, or with `act=update` to apply update on all existing clusters.